 Brantley was born August 11th, 2014.
-I start his story with that, because that's when it all started.
-We were referred to a specialist in Peoria.
+During my pregnancy, we were referred to a specialist in Peoria.
 We discovered some abnormalities while seeing this doctor.
 Via ultrasound, it was discovered he had a two vessel cord, a dilated kidney, and a VSD.
 We continued to have monthly check ups in Peoria.
 At the fourth visit, it was discovered he also had a mass at the end of his sacrum.
 It had already been decided that I would deliver via c-section, because it was a high risk pregnancy.
 Brantley was delivered August 11th 2014 at 3:50PM.
 Once he was delivered it was immediately apparent he had other abnormalities.
 He was born with an Imperforate Anus and a tethered spinal cord.
 He was taken to surgery at 2 days old.
 The surgery was to remove the mass at the end of his sacrum and to give him a colostomy bag.
-At this point, the mass that was removed was benign.
-Nothing needed to be done.
+The mass was benign.
 Also, while in the NICU, Brantley had surgery to put a stint in his kidney to help drain better.
-After being in the NICU for 20 days, Brantley was finally getting discharged!
-He had already had a tough 20 days, and we knew things would continue to be tough for him.

 After only a short time of alternative treatments, Brantley's cancer continued to take over.
 Thanksgiving of 2017 Brantley was in a lot of pain.
 We ended up getting admitted in Iowa City.
 An MRI showed the cancer was growing, and spreading fast.
 It was taking over his liver and lungs.
 There was nothing more we could do.
 We brought Brantley home on hospice, and had him home with us for 2 weeks before he gained his angel wings.
 Brantley passed away December 16th, 2017.
 We don't like to say he lost his battle with cancer, because he most certainly did not.
 He fought so hard, and through all of it had the most amazing spirit!
 He always had a smile on his face.
 He was smart, courageous and brave.
 Brantley loved super heroes and the Ninja Turtles.
 He was the strongest, bravest super hero we knew, and we will never forget our sweet, sweet boy.
 Through this foundation we will continue to share his story and love for life.
 We will strive to help as many families as we can who are facing a cancer diagnosis.